Special Considerations – Understudies and Role Splitting

 A big consideration when a role is “split” is rehearsal time.
 While the adults are getting a full rehearsal schedule, kids who are sharing the role must also split rehearsal time.
 This means they can be under-rehearsed.
 Most often kids entering the rotation, or replacing another child, will only get one “put in” rehearsal on stage.

-Understudies are a bit different—they are usually not guaranteed performances and must either call in a half hour before performance time every day, or go to the theatre, “just in case”.
+Understudies/Standby Roles are a bit different—they are usually not guaranteed performances and must either call in a half hour before performance time every day, or go to the theatre, “just in case”.
+They literally “stand by”.
 It can be a very lonely place and a hard role to accept.
 Your child must do all the work but get none of the glory.
 They must go to the theatre, but rarely, if ever, go on stage.
 When they do get to perform, it is with very little notice and not a lot of rehearsal, making it tough to do their best work in a pressure filled situation.
 Under-rehearsed = very stressful!
 Most times the understudy watches rehearsal, but only gets one “put in” (a rehearsal where your child gets “put in” the part) before they have to perform.
+An understudy who is an adult typically has a regular role in the chorus, so they are getting to perform in some capacity, while a standby adult does not have a role in the chorus.
+Kids are often called understudies, but technically they are a standby, since they hardly ever have a role in the chorus.

 It is possible in non-union situations to negotiate for an understudy to have “guaranteed performances”.
 AEA shows do not allow this, but an understudy can negotiate with the principal actor to give up some of their performances.